Prayer: Greg Hewson. Artist: Ben Liney

 Thank God for the creative capacity he has given all people, including those living in poverty.
 Pray that our partners can help to draw out the beauty and creativity in everyone they work with.

-Greg Hewson is TEAR's Education & Communications Manager.
+Greg Hewson is Tearfund's Australian Program Manager.
 Greg and his family live on a smallholding in South West Victoria where they try to grow lots of food.

 Ben Liney is a freelance graphic designer and illustrator.